cincheo/sh3do-getting-started/README.md

 - [demos/demo4.html](demos/demo4.html): opens a 2D floor planing map of a hotel (located in the French Alps).
 - [demos/demo5.html](demos/demo5.html): opens a 2D/3D outdoor landscaping editor.
 - [demos/demo6.html](demos/demo6.html): opens a empty plan editor with the ability to download the images of the plans.

+## Moving to prod

+Convinced with the demos?
+Now you can embed SH3DO into your actual production website.
+Please visit [SH3DO](https://www.sweethome3d.online) to carefully select a plan that fits your need and contact me to get the corresponding API key.

+Not sure yet how it works or what it can do?
+Read more in the documentation section below and contact me @[SH3DO](https://www.sweethome3d.online) if you have specific questions.

+Not sure yet if it can work for your use case?
+Take into account that CINCHEO also provides development services to customize SH3DO to any business requirements.
+Please don't hesitate to contact me @[SH3DO](https://www.sweethome3d.online) in order to discuss it.

 ## Documentation